 |Office:||Callcott, Room 310|

 |Curriculum vitae:||Download PDF|

-Dr. Wang’s primary research areas are bio-environmental remote sensing, GIS and spatial analysis.
+Dr. Wang’s primary research areas are bio-environmental remote sensing and spatial analysis.
 Particular interests are innovative modeling of optical/radar synergy in biophysical remote sensing, vegetation mapping, environmental stress monitoring and bioenergy.
-Her past research experience includes Land Use/Land Cover mapping, canopy radiative transfer modeling, and quantitative biophysical estimation with optical and microwave remotely sensed data.
+Her past research experiences include Land Use/Land Cover mapping, canopy radiative transfer modeling, and quantitative biophysical estimation with optical and microwave remotely sensed data.
 The associated field studies include China, Japan, Thailand and the United States.
 Example applications include weed invasion, drought and oak decline, rice mapping, prairie grassland conservation, alpine grassland (Tibet Plateau) mapping and soil/water quality assessment.